DCAN-Labs/dcan-nn-unet/doc/paper/RunningTenFoldValidation.md

 * imagesTr
 * labelsTr

 I have not copied over the synthetic data for each of the ten tasks.
-(I think I've only done it for Tasks 516 and 517.
-I *would* have done it earlier if I had known people were going to start running this before I finished 514 and 515.
-Now I'm assuming that writing this documentation to avoid confusion is more urgent than copying and pasting the files.
-I will do it tomorrow for any tasks for which it has not already been done.
-Sorry about that.)
+(I've only done it for Tasks 516, 517, and 518.
+We can do as needed so we don't use up too much disk space.)
 You can get these files from:

 * /home/feczk001/shared/data/nnUNet/nnUNet_raw_data_base/nnUNet_raw_data/Task512_BCP_ABCD_Neonates_SynthSegDownsample/imagesTr/